The Detail (The Wire): Plot

-Carver, Greggs, and Herc surreptitiously photograph Bubbles as he marks Barksdale dealers by pretending to sell them red hats.
+Carver, Greggs and Herc photograph Bubbles from a rooftop as he marks Barksdale dealers by pretending to sell them red hats.
 When Greggs brings Bubbles in to identify the dealers, McNulty is surprised by the scale of the Barksdale Organization.
-Bunk and McNulty visit D'Angelo in the Pit to press him on the Gant murder.
-When D'Angelo refuses to cooperate, they arrest him.
-Under interrogation, they play upon D'Angelo's conscience; he is moved to begin writing a letter of condolence to Gant's family.
+McNulty and Bunk visit D'Angelo in the Pit to press him on the Gant murder.
+When D'Angelo refuses to cooperate, they arrest him without a charge.
+Under interrogation, they play upon D'Angelo's conscience; he is manipulated into writing a letter of condolence to Gant's family.
 Barksdale attorney Maurice Levy arrives and stops D'Angelo from further self-incrimination.

 Greggs and McNulty show the letter to Daniels, who is skeptical about its usefulness in building a case.
 Now free, D'Angelo takes his girlfriend, Donette, and their infant son to a family party, where Avon rebukes him for the letter.
-While drinking late at night, Herc, Carver, and Prez decide to intimidate the Barksdales.
-Prez pistol-whips a teenager, Kevin Johnston, for leaning on his car and mouthing off, prompting a hail of projectiles and gunshots from the towers.
-Herc is injured as Carver calls for back-up.
+While drinking late at night, Herc, Carver and Prez decide to intimidate the Barksdales.
+Prez pistol-whips a teenager, Kevin Johnston, for leaning on his car and mouthing off.
+Gunfire rains down from residents of the projects, and Herc is hit.
 The next day, Daniels berates the three and asks who hit Johnston.
-Prez confesses and Daniels instructs him to lie about his actions and suggests a plausible story.
-He warns Prez that he must be convincing or he cannot protect him.
+Prez confesses, and Daniels instructs him to lie that he feared for his safety.

-Bunk informs McNulty that the Gant murder has made the front page and that Phelan appears to be the source.
-Major Rawls becomes enraged yet again.
-McNulty visits Phelan, who denies alerting the media, but quickly leaves.
-Alone, McNulty drinks heavily and is too inebriated to effectively intervene in a nearby car theft.
-Daniels dines with his wife Marla, who admonishes him for covering up police brutality.
+Bunk informs McNulty that the Gant murder has made the front page, likely from a leak by Phelan.
+Alone, McNulty drinks heavily and is too inebriated to stop a nearby car theft.
+Daniels dines with his wife Marla, a local politician, who admonishes him for covering up police brutality.
 She counsels him to withdraw from the politically charged case.
 Daniels is later awakened with news that Johnston has permanently lost use of one eye.

 Production

-Title reference

-The title refers to the newly formed Barksdale detail.